 - Submissions: You submit your flash work via our Submittable.
-All submissions are judged blind.
+All submissions are judged anonymously.
 Multiple entries are allowed.
 Simultaneous submissions and previously published works are not.
 One piece per entry.
 Each entry is $5.

 - Judging: We read your work.
 We deliberate, we duke it out, and eventually we narrow it down.
 Our judge chooses 1st and 2nd place, along with up to three honorable mentions.

-- Prizes: The winners will both receive publication on the website.
+- Prizes: The winners will all receive publication on the website.
 Our first and second place winners will also receive a cash prize–but here’s the fun part, there’s no limit to how much you could win.
 The more entries we receive, the larger the prize!
 Here’s a breakdown:

 - 1st prize: Online publication + 40% of all entry fees.